uppusaikiran/awesome-ctf-cheatsheet/readme.md

 ```

-### More or Less Command
+#### More or Less Command

-- If any file we found in low priv user and it contains something like this, we can execute it and minimize the size of terminal to enter the visual mode and enter `!/bin/bash` to get root shell.
+- If any file we found in low priv user and it contains something like this, we can execute it and minimize the size of terminal to enter the visual mode to gain root access.

 ```
 > $ cat new.sh